Decay of geometry for a class of cubic polynomials: Introduction

 The dynamical properties of unimodal interval maps have been extensively studied.
 By now, we have reached a full understanding of real analytic unimodal dynamics, especially for real quadratic polynomials, or more broadly, $S$-unimodal maps with critical point of order 2.
 A phenomenon named ``(exponentially) decay of geometry" plays essential role in the study of quadratic dynamics.
 Several results including density of hyperbolicity and Milnor's attractor problem rely on this phenomenon.

-Generally speaking, decay of geometry in unimodal case means that one can find sufficiently small nice neighborhoods $V_n \subset V_n'$ of the critical point so that the ratio $|V_n|/|V_n'|$ decreases at least exponentially fast.
+Informally speaking, decay of geometry in unimodal case means that one can find sufficiently small nice neighborhoods $V_n \subset V_n'$ of the critical point so that the ratio $|V_n|/|V_n'|$ decreases at least exponentially fast.
+(Actually, the relation between $V_n$ and $V_n'$ should be more specific.)
 It was proved in \cite{JS} and \cite{Lyu} that for S-unimodal maps with critical order $\ell \leq 2$, the decay of geometry property follows from a ``starting condition".
 The verification of the starting condition is more complicated.
 It was proved by Lyubich\cite{Lyu} for quadratic maps.
 Lately, Graczyk-Sands-\'Swi\c atiek \cite{GSS} gave an alternative proof for S-unimodal maps with non-degenerate critical point, using the method of asymptotically conformal extension which goes back to Sullivan.
 Note that these proofs of the starting condition make elaborate use of complex methods and do not seem to work for critical order smaller than 2.
 More recently, Shen \cite{S} proved the decay of geometry property for smooth unimodal maps with critical order between 1 and 2 by a purely real argument.